-Unfortunately, many hardworking Americans are put off seeking professional and experienced legal counsel by mistaken ideas that they cannot afford it.
+Unfortunately, many hard working Americans are put off seeking professional and experienced legal counsel by mistaken ideas that they cannot afford.

-Even if you win, your legal fees and court costs are only ever taken as a percentage of your final settlement.
+Even if you win, your legal fees and court costs are only taken as a share of your final settlement.
 There are no hidden fees, no surprise costs, and no risks involved with seeking the compensation you deserve by law.

 Speak to a Delivery Truck Accident Lawyer Today